zupta/slate/source/includes/_track.md

 6 | "Address Issue"
 7 | "Payment Issue"
 8 | "Out Of Delivery Area"
+9 | "Order Already Cancelled"
+10| "Self Collect"
+11| "Shipment Seized By Customer"

+*Clickpost recommends that the mapping of NDR be done strictly on ndr_status_code and not on ndr_status_description*

 ---

 ###Testing Webhook:
 You can test the webhooks by making a POST request on the following URL:

 `https://www.clickpost.in/api/v1/test_webhook?key=<YOUR_API_KEY>`

 Where test_url is your server URL where you want to test the webhook data.

-This will send sample payload as mentioned above with Headers on the server mentioned in test_url.
+This will send sample payload as specified in test_data with Headers on the server mentioned in test_url.

 >__Test Webhook URL__